Skip to navigation Skip to content

 Exercise — Exercise offers many benefits for people with MS. In addition to improving your overall health, aerobic exercise reduces fatigue and improves bladder and bowel function, strength, and mood.
 Stretching exercises reduce stiffness and increase mobility.
 A physical therapist can recommend an exercise plan to fit your abilities.

-Stress management (.pdf) — The relationship between stress and the onset or worsening of MS is far from clear — and different types of stress appear to affect different people in different ways.
+Stress management — The relationship between stress and the onset or worsening of MS is far from clear, and different types of stress appear to affect different people in different ways.
 But none of us feel our best when we’re stressed, so it’s important to find the stress management strategies that work best for you.

-Acupuncture — Acupuncture is finding its way into Western medicine, with studies suggesting possible benefits for a wide range of symptoms, such as pain, gait.
+Acupuncture — Acupuncture is finding its way into Western medicine and studies suggest possible benefits for a range of MS symptoms such as pain, spasticity and fatigue.

 Share